 Interrelationship diagram for business

 Every business faces a lot of problems in their earlier stage, and it is very hard to solve all problems, so here is a tool with available interrelationship diagrams, which can help you to find out the root cause of your problem.

 Interrelationship diagram is part of 7 management tools.
 Basically, it is a problem-solving tool.
 If you want to know the root cause of any business problem, then use this tool you will find out your answer.

 It also shows you the cause and effect relationship of problem issues.
 It also helps to understand how different kinds of problems are connected to each other.

 You can also use this technique in your personal life to find out the main reason for your problem, but mostly this technique is used in business.
 This is very cheap and time-saving techniques to find out the main reason behind your problem.

 This technique does not give you a solution but it gives you direction.
 You need to take action on your root cause and implement your best decision on that.

 If you want to solve your daily life problem or your business problems then an interrelationship diagram is the best tool, which can help you to identify your root cause.
 It is a very easy technique for any person to use.
-You just need to do some practise of this technique.
+You just need to do some practice of this technique.
 Try this technique and implement it in your life, you will learn something new.